srivastavaresearchgroup/SAIPy/README.md

     git clone https://github.com/srivastavaresearchgroup/SAIPy.git

-  It is recommended that you create a virtual environment to install SAIpy.
-To do this, create a folder, create a virtual environment in that folder, and acticate the environment:
+  It is recommended that you create a virtual environment to install SAIPy.
+To do this, create a folder, create a virtual environment in that folder, and activate the environment:

     mkdir SAIpy_venv
     python3 -m venv SAIpy_venv